 All side trips outside program time or away from the program are considered personal in nature.
 Personal trips are defines as leisure activities not directly related to the educational experience of the Northeastern program.
 All university travelers must adhere to the following side trip guidance:

-- Travelers must rely on their personal health and other insurances while on personal side trips, but may avail themselves of the university’s response program for country information, alerts, and to identify support resources.
-More information about insurance requirements
+- We recommend that travelers purchase travel insurance for all side trips to cover any unexpected disruptions or issues.
+Travelers must rely on their personal health and other insurances while on personal side trips, but may avail themselves of the university’s response program for country information, alerts, and to identify support resources.
+More information about insurance requirements.

-- Personal side trips to high risk or sanctioned areas (as defined by Northeastern travel policies) are discouraged.
+- Personal side trips to high risk or sanctioned areas (as defined by Northeastern travel policies) are discouraged and are prohibited for N.U.in/Global Scholars/London Scholars participants, except when visiting family.

-- Travelers are responsible for knowing and following all immigration requirements including any fees, testing and quarantines related to exit and reentry.
+- Travelers are responsible for knowing and following all immigration requirements including any fees, visas, and passport validity lengths.

-- Travelers are responsible for any impact to their program as a result of travel disruptions associated with the side trip; including, but not limited to: failure to return to the program’s host country, quarantine or isolation as part of reentry, requirement to remain in side-trip destination due to medical care, etc.
+- Travelers are responsible for any impact to their program as a result of travel disruptions associated with the side trip; including, but not limited to: flight/train/bus delays/cancelations, lost or stolen travel documents/belongings, weather, labor actions, illness, or injury.

 In addition to the above, travelers are expected to adhere to the below program-specific guidance: